 Prevention is always better than cure.
-Taking a smart and easy preventive measures can save many regrets of graying hair.
-Following are few of them.
+Taking a smart and easy preventive measure can save many years of regrets of graying hair.
+The following are few of them.
 Learn more about white hair treatment.

 Increase mineral intake

 Minerals are needed in small amounts by the body, but are crucial for our health in many ways.
-In terms of hair, melanin is required for pigmentations.
-For melanin to function appropriately, copper is required.
+In terms of hair, melanin is required for pigmentations and for melanin to function appropriately, copper is required.

 Hence, balanced diet is the solution to all health problems.
 Copper works with an enzyme to transform tyrosine to melanin.
-Zinc, like copper, is also an integral mineral required regularly for hair.
+Also, Zinc, like copper, is an integral mineral required regularly for hair health.
 Switch to green vegetables, sunflower seeds, chicken, wheat, eggs, beef, etc. to boost your mineral intake.